Çifteli: Etymology

 The term çifteli and çiftetelli are derived from Turkish çift ('double') and tel ('wire', 'string'), with the Turkish suffix -li ('with'), so çiftetelli means 'with doubled strings', it takes the name from the number of strings used.

 History

-Being a Balkan folk instrument the çifteli originates from Balkan peninsula particularly from Albanian speaking territories.
+Being a Albanian folk instrument the çifteli originates from Balkan Peninsula particularly from Albanian speaking territories.
 The instrument delivers a unique melody, sound and also acts as accompany instrument to singing.
 The çifteli is closely related and similar to other common stringed instruments like the bağlama, cura, balkan tambura in many aspects but has its unique sound and character.
 It is also can be regarded as unique instrument rather than a modification or a derivative of common stringed instruments.